dansiviter/gcp-util/opentracing/README.md

-# Stackdriver Utils. - OpenTracing #
+# Cloud Tracing - OpenTracing #

-An implementation of `io.opentracing.Tracer` that sends it's data to Stackdriver.
+An implementation of `io.opentracing.Tracer` that sends it's data to Cloud Trace.

 Limitations:
 * No performance testing.